How Does Pennsylvania Workers’ Compensation Work?

 Having a good advocate is very important.
 You cannot win a PA Work Comp case without a doctor on your side who can unequivocally state within a reasonable degree of medical certainty that your injuries are work-related and causing a loss of earning power.
 Absolute certainty is not required.
 The standard is “reasonable medical certainty.”
 Some physicians do not discuss causation (what caused what) in their reports so the injured worker’s attorney will have to request a report addressing the issue.
 You will want your attorney to carefully review your medical records to determine if your doctors support the work-relatedness of your condition.

 A claim can be accepted via Notice of Compensation Payable or a Supplemental Agreement, a Stipulation, or a Court Order.
 Once you are on Pennsylvania Workers’ Compensation benefits, you can theoretically (although it’s quite unusual in reality) be on the benefits for a lifetime.
 However, in most cases, an injured worker is at some point deemed “partially disabled” which has a 500 week cap on the wage loss benefits.
-Partial status can arise from a determination that the injured worker has an earning power, or when a worker is actually working, but earning less than pre-injury wages, or after an Impairment Rating Exam is completed if it results in a whole body impairment of under 50%.
-An impairment rating cannot be requested until the worker has received 104 weeks of total disability compensation.
+Partial status can arise from a determination that the injured worker has an earning power, or when a worker is actually working, but earning less than pre-injury wages.

 An insurer/employer/TPA can request an Independent Medical Exam every six months and these physicians are usually quite biased and tend to disagree with the treating doctors’ opinions.
 This often causes litigation in the nature of a Petition to Terminate in which a fully recovery is alleged, a Petition to Suspend in which a full pre injury earning power is alleged, or a Petition to Modify in which an earning power is alleged that is less than pre-injury.
 Also the Independent Medical Exams can result in a challenge to the medical benefits and lead to a Utilization Review which is a challenge as to whether treatment is reasonable and necessary.
 Another very common Petition is a Petition to Review which challenges which diagnoses are work-related.
 As you probably know, the insurers will always try to pin a diagnosis on a “pre-existing” condition.
 However, under the PA Work Comp Act, an aggravation of a pre-existing condition is a work injury.
 Many people do not realize this.
 For example, if you injured your back a year ago outside of work, but made it worse by heavy lifting at work, then the aggravation is a work injury under the law- assuming a Judge finds the doctor’s opinion to be credible.
 You should always consult with an experienced Work Comp Attorney before attending an Independent Medical Exam under the Pennsylvania Work Comp Act.